 The global outrage at the devasting murder of George Floyd in 2020 in Minnesota influenced a national debate over race in the United States.
 In the wake of the killings of George Floyd, Breonna Taylor, and Ahmaud Arbery in 2020, a renewed interest in pushing for progress was ignited.
 As a result, on June 15, 2021, the U.S. Senate passed a long-awaited bill declaring the day a federal holiday and helping shed light on the significance of Juneteenth for those outside of the African-American Community.
 The Senate approved the bill almost unanimously.
 Just 14 House Republicans, many representing states that were part of the slave-holding Confederacy in the 19th century, opposed the measure.

 How can you show support and celebrate Juneteenth?

 Reflection, awareness, and understanding are essential for those who celebrate and consider themselves allies to the Black community.
-You can show your support for the holiday by getting involved in some of the annual celebrations and traditions, supporting black businesses and brands, and giving space to those affected by racial divides in America to express their truth safely.
+You can support the holiday by getting involved in annual celebrations and traditions, supporting black businesses and brands, and giving space to those affected by racial divides in America to express their truth safely.